 A round brush is exactly what it sounds like: instead of having a flat, paddle-like shape, the head of the brush is round and features bristles all the way around.
 The design allows you to wrap your hair around the brush so you can add lift or soft curls as you dry your hair.
 It can also help hold your hair taut while you blow-dry it to help straighten and smooth it.
 Because they’re extremely effective at adding volume to hair, round brushes are especially helpful if you have fine or thin hair.

-There are so many round brushes on the market that finding the right one can be tricky.
+There are so many round brushes available that finding the right one can be tricky.
 It means choosing the right size, deciding between natural and synthetic bristles, determining the best barrel material, and choosing what other features would provide the most benefit to your hair.
-Read on for our advice and recommendations.

 Round brushes are available with barrels in a variety of sizes.
 The size for your styling needs typically depends on how long your hair is.
 Individuals with longer hair require a larger round brush than those with shorter hair.